AnonSar/fit3143-notes/notes/16-vector-architecture.md

 * Interleaving is a way of improving **memory access performance** by storing memory in parallel.
 * Its benefits and characteristics are:
 	* Interleaving can keep feeding a pipelined machine with instructions even if main memory is slow
-	* Interleaving slows down when subsequent accesses are from the **same memory bank**.
+	* Interleaving slows down when **subsequent accesses** are from the **same memory bank**.
 However, this is rare when prefetching instructions, since it is sequential.
-	* Banks are usually selected using some of the **low order bits of the address** because then sequential access will access different banks
+	* Banks are usually selected using some of the **low order bits of the address** because then the access to different banks will be sequential.
 	* Additionally , it is possible to access two locations at the same time if they reside in the different banks.
 	* However, it is possible for **memory contention** to occur.
-To alleviate this, a delay path can be added to the **pipelined addrress** to mitigate this.
+To alleviate this, a **delay path** can be added to the **pipelined addrress** to mitigate this.

 ## Vector Startup
-* Vector instructions may be issued at the rate of 1 instruction per clock (IPC) period — providing there is no contention then they will be issued at this rate
+* Vector instructions may be issued at the rate of **1 instruction per clock (IPC)** period — providing there is no contention then they will be issued at this rate
-* The first result appears after some delay, and then each word of the vector will arrive at the rate of **one word per clock period**
+* The first result appears after some delay, and then each word of the vector will arrive at the rate of **one word per clock period (WPC)**
-* Vectors longer than 64 words are broken into 64 word chunks
+* Vectors longer than **64 words** are broken into **64 word chunks**

 ## Stride
-Stride is the distance separating memory bank.
+Stride is the **distance** separating memory bank.
 ### The Effect of Stride on Interleaving
-* Most interleaving schemes simply take the bottom bits of the address and use these to select the memory bank
+* Most **interleaving schemes** simply take the bottom bits of the address and use these to select the memory bank
-* This is very good for sequential address patterns (stride 1) and not too bad for random address patterns
+* This is very good for sequential address patterns (stride 1) and not too bad for **random address patterns**
 * But for stride n, where n is the number of memory banks, the performance can be extremely bad.
-This is due to each access using the same memory bank; this effectively cripples any **vectorisation capability**, resulting in serialisation and thus a dramatic performance drop.
+This is due to each access using the **same memory bank**; this effectively cripples any **vectorisation capability**, resulting in serialisation and thus a dramatic performance drop.

 ### Memory Layout for Stride-free access
 * Consider the layout of an 8x8 matrix
 * Can be placed in memory in two possible ways — by **row order** or **column order**
 	* If we know that a particular program requires only row or column order, it is possible to arrange the matrix so that **conflict free-access** can always be guaranteed
 * Skew the matrix
-	* each row starts in a different memory unit
+	* each row starts in a **different memory unit**
-	* Possible to access the matrix by row order or column order without **memory contention** (a condition where two programs try to read the item in the same block of the memory)
+	* Possible to access the matrix by **row order** or **column order** without **memory contention** (a condition where two programs try to read the item in the same block of the memory)
     * This requires a **different address calculation**

 ### Address Modification in Hardware